zainabahmed8907/coding-page-template/README.md

-A page template built purely with HTML & Bootstrap
+A landing page template built purely with HTML & Bootstrap